google_counter

 A prospective multicentre trial on survival

-Cryotherapy: Eliminating Tumors Through Controlled Freezing
+Cryotherapy for Colon Cancer: Eliminating Tumors Through Controlled Freezing

-Key advantages for colon cancer patients include:
+Key advantages for colorectal cancer patients include:

 • Exceptional visibility of treatment boundaries during the procedure